Robert Coulter (Northern Ireland politician)

+Robert Coulter, MBE (23 October 1929 – 5 September 2018) was an Ulster Unionist Party (UUP) politician who was a Member of the Legislative Assembly (MLA) for North Antrim from 1998 to 2011.
+He was a prominent proponent of unionism, and was the second oldest MLA after the Rev. Ian Paisley at the time of his retirement in 2011.

+Life and career

 Between 1998 and 2011 he served as an Ulster Unionist Party MLA for North Antrim.
 Coulter was born in 1929, making him the second oldest MLA after the Rev. Ian Paisley.

 He was educated at Ballymena College, Trinity College, Dublin and the University of Ulster.

-He was married with one son and one daughter.
+He was married, with one son and one daughter.
 He was a retired Presbyterian minister and a former lecturer in religious studies at Belfast Institute for Further and Higher Education.

 He was elected a Councillor for Ballymena Borough Council in 1985 and was Mayor of Ballymena from 1993 to 1996.

 Coulter was elected Alderman of the Borough of Ballymena in 1996.